codemagic-ci-cd/codemagic-docs/content/knowledge-base/gradle-plugin-errors.md

 - Run your build pipeline to see if everything works still.
   - If your build is successful, you’re done.
   - If your build fails, you’ll need to troubleshoot which dependencies still require JCenter.
   The errors in the failed build step will point out the dependecies requiring JCenter.
+Also, disable or delete cache.

-  #### Important Resources to look at:
+  #### Important resources to look at:
   - https://blog.gradle.org/plugins-jcenter
   - https://stackoverflow.com/questions/70687342/jcenter-bintray-com-is-down-error-502-bad-gateway